Skip to main content

 Templates take more time to fill out than voice or chat, but they produce the most consistent results — especially when building at scale.

-Templates + External Resources (Power User Method)
+Templates + Sources (Power User Method)

 1